 Association for Iranian Studies, Inc. (AIS), formerly The International Society for Iranian Studies, Inc. (previously The Society for Iranian Studies) was founded in 1967 as an academic society to support and promote the field of Iranian Studies at the international level.
 Under its original name, the Society was incorporated in 1973 as a Type B Corporation under Section 201 of the Not-for-Profit Corporation Law of the State of New York.
 AIS, an affiliated member of the international Middle East Studies Association (MESA), is a private, not-for-profit, non-political organization of persons interested in Iranian Studies in the broadest sense.
 An elected council and an executive council run the affairs of the organization.
 The objectives of the Society are to promote high standards of scholarship in the field, to encourage the teaching of Iranian Studies at the graduate and undergraduate levels, and to encourage and facilitate scholarly exchange amongst its international membership.
 Association for Iranian Studies publishes Iranian Studies, a journal that continues to serve as the principal journal in the field.
-Its new editor as of November 2016 is Ali Gheissari (University of San Diego).
+The Journal editor is Nasrin Rahimieh, University of California, Irvine.
 Iranian Studies is a peer-reviewed journal of history, literature, culture, and society, covering all regions of the globe with a Persian or Iranian legacy, especially Iran, Afghanistan, Central Asia, the Caucasus and northern India, as well as diaspora communities of Iranians in Europe and the United States.
 As an independent, non-partisan, non-political, multi-disciplinary international community of over 500 scholars, students, academic and non-academic researchers, and aficionados of Iranian studies, AIS is committed to promoting the free exchange of ideas, freedom of expression in all forms and all media, and unrestricted pursuit of (academic and non-academic) research, instruction, publication, and presentation (in Iran and internationally) without fear of intimidation and persecution.
 To achieve this goal, in 2005 we organized the Committee for Intellectual and Academic Freedom (AIS-CAIF).
 Please browse the website to become familiar with our other activities.
 We encourage you to join our association and to participate in our events.
 The tax-exempt status of the Association permits donors in the USA to deduct contributions.

 Diversity and Inclusiveness Policy